srijarkoroy/ica/README.md

   - The values in each source signal have non-Gaussian distributions (ICA won't be able to extract each individual source)

 ## How it works
 We are initially provided with a dataset as data 's' with 'n' independent sources.
-So essentially the actual data with independent sources 's' is an Rn dimentional vector.
+So essentially the actual data with independent sources 's' is an Rn dimensional vector.

 Let us consider 'x' as our observed data.
 By intuition, our observed data is the dot product of a Mixing Matrix 'A' and the actual data with independent sources 's'.